Harmon Killebrew: Washington Senators / Minnesota Twins (1954–1974)

-Minnesota Twins

 1961–1965

 For the franchise's first year in Minnesota, Killebrew was named team captain by manager Cookie Lavagetto.
 He responded by hitting 46 home runs, breaking the franchise record he had tied two years earlier.
 Among his other production, Killebrew drove in a team-leading 122 RBIs, posted a career-best batting average of .288 and had a slugging percentage of over .600 for the only time in his career.
 In addition, he had a career-high seven triples, tying for the team lead, and led the Twins in runs, total bases and walks.
 On June 12, 1961, Killebrew had the only five-hit game of his career, though in a losing effort.
 Killebrew was named to both 1961 All-Star games.
 He did not play in the second, but in the first, he hit a pinch hit home run in the sixth inning.
 After the season ended, Killebrew took part in a home run hitting contest with Jim Gentile and Roger Maris, whose 61 home runs that year broke the single-season record; Killebrew hit 20 to win the contest.

 After his seven-triple season, his speed began to decrease and he could no longer regularly score triples due to pulling his quadriceps during the 1962 season.
 Killebrew moved to left field, where he started off the season slowly.
 He hit under .200 in both April and June, and because of this Killebrew was not selected to play in either 1962 All-Star Game, the last season he was not named an All-Star before 1972.
 On July 18 in a game against the Cleveland Indians, Killebrew and Bob Allison became the first teammates since 1890 to hit grand slams in the same inning as the Twins scored 11 runs in the first.
 Over the course of the season, Killebrew hit 48 home runs, 126 RBIs, and had 107 walks, all career highs at the time.
 No one else in the AL managed even 40 home runs and he also led the league in RBIs.
 Killebrew's 48 home runs also broke the franchise record for the second year in a row.
 Not all his stats were positive; Killebrew's batting average dropped from .288 in 1961 to .243 and he struck out a career-worst 142 times, leading the AL.